FoxikkS/Data-Save-For-Unity/README.md

 ```

 ### 3. Saving Data
-Use the `PlayerDataSaver.Save()` method to save an instance of your data class:
+Use the `PlayerDataSave.Save()` method to save an instance of your data class:

 ```csharp
 void SaveGame()